Seeking a reliable car recycling center? Global warming and environmental degradation are major concerns in today’s world.

 STEP FIVE: SHREDDING METAL SCRAPS AND PARTS

-This is the final step where the actual recycling takes place.
+This is the final step where the actual car recycling takes place.
 The non-usable parts are segregated based on their types.
 Non-metal parts are sorted out and stored or sold.
 On the other hand, metal parts are sent for crushing and shredding.

 Some Global Facts About Car Recycling

-- Every year, more than 25 million tons of material is recycled from old vehicles including steel, iron, aluminium, plastic etc.
+- Every year, more than 25 million tons of material is recycled from old vehicles including steel, iron, aluminium, plastic, etc.